 Definition

 Splice-out is the act of moving bitcoin out of an open Lightning channel to an on-chain address in a single cooperative transaction, while keeping the channel operational.
 It is the mirror image of splice-in: instead of adding capacity, it withdraws some of the channel's balance on-chain and leaves the channel running at a reduced size.
-This replaces the old, costly pattern of closing a channel just to free up some of its funds.
+This replaces the old, costly pattern of closing a channel just to free up a portion of its funds — a pattern that burned two on-chain transactions, destroyed accumulated routing history, and took the channel offline for the duration.

 In Simple Terms